JoseRoca/AfxNova/docs/Graphics /GdiPlus Flat  Api/GdiPlusBitmap.md

 Gets the total size, in bytes, of the parameters currently set for the specified effect.

 ```
-FUNCTION GdipGetEffectParameterSize (BYVAL effect AS CGpEffect PTR, BYVAL size AS UINT PTR) AS GpStatus
+FUNCTION GdipGetEffectParameterSize (BYVAL effect AS GpEffect PTR, BYVAL size AS UINT PTR) AS GpStatus
 ```

 | Parameter  | Description |